NCEMS/energetic-origins-of-PPI-connectivity/2-sequence-parsing/README.md

 (1) Add sequence information for genes as possible (sourced from SGD; see `../0-download-inputs/README.md` for details) (2) Add DeepTMHMM predictions for each sequence (DeepTMHMM currently must be run outside of the pipeline and the path to the results included in the .config)
-(3) Predict signal peptide cleavage sites with SignalP (4) Add updated sequence information in "trimmed_sequence" column of the annotated node network
+(3) Predict signal peptide cleavage sites with SignalP (4) Add updated sequence information in "*_trimmed_sequence" column(s) of the annotated node network

-SignalP, when able to access a GPU, will require ~15 min.
+* SignalP, when able to access a GPU, will require ~15 min.
 All other rules in this step require <2 min.

-To run SignalP after downloading and unpacking the directory as described in `../README.md`, follow these steps:
+* To run SignalP after downloading and unpacking the directory as described in `../README.md`, follow these steps:

 * You *must* copy the model weights from the model folder into the signalP folder: